aragilar/dnd-flask/data/documentation/combat.md

 The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
 With this action, you make one melee or ranged attack.
 See the "Making an Attack" section for the rules that govern attacks.

-Certain features, such as the Extra Attack feature of the  ghter, allow you to make more than one attack with this action.
+Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.

 ### Cast a Spell